SoftBank's Vision Fund tumbles to $18 billion loss in 'valley of coronavirus'

 The disastrous 1.9 trillion yen ($18 billion) operating shortfall at the Saudi-backed Vision Fund, including losses of almost $10 billion at office-sharing firm WeWork and ride- hailing app Uber Technologies Inc alone, left SoftBank with its worst annual loss of 1.4 trillion yen.

-Son, who is under pressure from U.S. activist hedge fund Elliott Management to increase share buybacks and bolster governance, said SoftBank would raise 1.25 trillion yen for buybacks against its stake in China's Alibaba Group.
+Son, who has been pressured by U.S. hedge fund Elliott Management to make share buybacks and bolster governance, said SoftBank would raise 1.25 trillion yen against its stake in China's Alibaba Group.

 "The coronavirus is an unprecedented crisis," a notably downbeat Son told an earnings presentation, comparing it to the Great Depression.